SAP/cap-operator/website/content/en/docs/usage/deploying-application.md

 - Deployment (and service) for the application server with credentials (from secrets) to access SAP BTP services injected as `VCAP_SERVICES` environment variable
 - Deployment (and service) for the approuter with destination mapping to the application server and subscription server (for the tenant provisioning route)
 - Job for the version content deployer
-- TLS certificates for the domains provided using either [Gardener cert-management](https://github.com/gardener/cert-management) or [cert-manager.io cert-manager](https://github.com/cert-manager/cert-manager)
+- TLS certificates for the domains provided using either ["Gardener" cert-management](https://github.com/gardener/cert-management) or [cert-manager.io cert-manager](https://github.com/cert-manager/cert-manager)
 - Istio gateway resource for the application domains

 > The content deployer is used to deploy content or configuration to SAP BTP services, before using them.